jaewoo-kang/DataVisualisationUsingD3/README.md

-<h1>Mapping Population Dynamics and Geographic Insights Using D3</h1>
+#Mapping Population Dynamics and Geographic Insights Using D3

 <br>

 **1. Abstract**

 This project is a web application that visualizes various datasets through fix charts, including global population density, population trends by country, birth rate trends by country, a Voronoi diagram of U.S. airports, Walmart’s growth over time, and health-adjusted life expectancy (HALE) by country.
 The project is built using HTML, CSS, JavaScript, D3.js, and TopoJSON, and d3-geo-voronoi, the application combines geographic and statistical visualization techniques to create an interactive, user-friendly platform for exploring data trends.